kubernetes/test-infra/prow/pod-utilities.md

 to clone the repo to a path different than the default of `/go/src/github.com/org/repo/` (e.g. `/go/src/k8s.io/kubernetes/kubernetes`).
 - Jobs that require additional repos to be checked out can arrange for that with the `exta_refs` field.
+- Jobs that do not want submodules to be cloned should set `skip_submodules` to `true`

 ```yaml
 - name: post-job